Travel Advisory Policy

 - When faculty or staff are leading a single student abroad, whether graduate or undergraduate, and whether for credit or not.
 See above for the definition of "leading."

-Questions regarding Campus Security Authority training, or general questions related to the Clery Act should be directed to UK Crisis Management & Preparedness Captain Tom Matlock at email@example.com.
+Questions regarding Campus Security Authority training, or general questions related to the Clery Act should be directed to UK Crisis Management & Preparedness Captain Rob Turner at firstname.lastname@example.org.